 - If a difference arises between Austrian income tax or CIT prepayments and the assessed tax, such difference bears interest beginning from 1 October of the year following the years in which the tax arises until such time that the difference amount is actually paid.
 This situation may arise also as a result of ex post tax audits.
-The interest rate is the base interest rate plus 2 percentage points (currently resulting in an interest rate of 1.38 per cent).
+The interest rate is the base interest rate published by the Austrian national bank plus 2 percentage points (currently resulting in an interest rate of 1.38 per cent).

 Administrative charges will rarely be assessed during a tax remedy, unless new late payments are detected.
 Both late filing charges and late payment charges are administrative acts against which an appeal is possible.
 If, however, the underlying tax is appealed against, no separate appeal is necessary against the late payment charge.
 Additionally, the tax authorities may impose enforcement charges to enforce certain actions of taxpayers (e.g., to file a tax return), which may amount to up to €5,000.